timkeane/json2sql/README.md

 Creates SQL scripts from a GeoJSON `FeatureCollection`.

 To configure the script you must include a `.env` file in the root of this project.
-There are 2 options for configuring the script environment:
+There are 2 options for configuring the script environment.

 ## Option 1 (from a geoserver WFS):
 ```sh